davidomotoso/Api-Jokes/README.md

 # Jokes Web Application

-This is a simple web application that fetches random "Daddy jokes" from an API and displays them when a button is clicked.
+This is a simple web application that fetches random "Jokes" from an API and displays them when a button is clicked.

 ### Technologies Used
 - HTML